dalijolijo/btx-rpc-docker/README.md

 # Troubleshooting

-## Problem: No connection to electrum server eleX.bitcore.cc
+## Problem: No connection to electrum server eleX.megacoin.cc
-Go to your Electrum-btx installation folder and remove the cert file 'eleX.bitcore.cc' in subdir 'electrum-btx_data\cert'
+Go to your Electrum-mec installation folder and remove the cert file 'eleX.megacoin.cc' in subdir 'electrum-mec_data\cert'